How to find the best hotels to stay in San Francisco

 If you're passionate about gastronomy, in Fisherman's Wharf you can eat the best seafood in town and one of the most popular dishes: the Clam Chowder inside a bun.

-Take a look to this comparative of travel insurances for the United States in case you need to book one
+Take a look to this travel insurance for the United States comparison in case you need to book one

-4. North Beach, the best area to eat in San Francisco
+4. North Beach, the best area for foodies in San Francisco

 From here you can visit lots of places on foot and you have streetcar stops very close by, which will make it easier to get around San Francisco.